Singapore Estate Planning : The Ultimate Checklist

 • This document expresses your wishes to the medical team treating you regarding using extraordinary life-sustaining treatments when you are terminally ill, mentally incompetent or unconscious.

-• It is important to note that the Advance Medical Directive (AMD) only applies to situations where there is no reasonable hope of recovery and the individual is unable to make decisions about their treatment.
+• It is important to note that the Advance Medical Directive (AMD) is only used when there is no reasonable hope of recovery and the individual cannot make decisions about their treatment.

 • Making an Advance Medical Directive (AMD) is entirely optional, and you can revoke the Advance Medical Directive (AMD) at any time.